State-of-Rhode-Island-eCMS/ecms_profile/ecms_base/modules/custom/ecms_migration/README.md

 with the new test domain (e.g. https://eohhs.riecms.acsitefactory.com/).
 Then execute the crawl, and look for any 404 response codes to identify problem pages or redirects.

+### Validating the file redirects
+Using the list mode above, you should be able to confirm all file redirects are in place.
+One of the result columns of the crawl is "Redirect URL."
+Use that column to create a new list, which should then be crawled and produce 200 OK responses.
+Any missing files or incorrect redirects should be identified by a 404.

 [Screaming Frog]: https://www.screamingfrog.co.uk/seo-spider/